xaviweise/aaat/_sources/welcome.md

-# Advanced Analytics and Algorithmic Trading
+## Advanced Analytics and Algorithmic Trading
-### Building algorithmic trading strategies with mathematical optimization and machine learning

 Welcome to the online book Advanced Analytics and Algorithmic Trading.
 This book is currently a work in progress and I will be updating it with more content regularly.
 The aim is to cover the proposed table of contents.